ashleemboyer/ashleemboyer/src/posts/2019-05/things-you-shouldn-t-say-to-a-disabled-person-about-why-your-app-isn-t-accessible.md

 ---
 title: Things You Shouldn't Say to a Disabled Person About Why Your App Isn't Accessible
-date: "2019-05-06"
+date: '2019-05-06'
 description: I'm a disabled woman and have a few thoughts about how able-bodied people speak to people like me about accessibility.
 image: https://firebasestorage.googleapis.com/v0/b/ashleemboyer-2018.appspot.com/o/images%2Fno.jpg?alt=media&token=11530a14-26de-46b4-b290-1ecaf939e4ff
-alt: "Me hands-on-hips, standing in front of a brick building, looking sassily at the word No painted in large yellow letters."
+alt: 'Me hands-on-hips, standing in front of a brick building, looking sassily at the word No painted in large yellow letters.'
 ---

 Not that I feel the need to explain myself, but I want to share that I'm hard-of-hearing.
 It's genetic and just about everyone on my family's maternal side suffers significant hearing loss.
 I've had hearing aids since I was 10 years old, and as I've grown up, it becomes more and more clear to me how little people understand about the importance of accessibility.